johanley/precision-timekeeping/README.md

-## What I Learned
+## What I Learned On This Project

 - clocks on the rotating geoid run all at the same rate! [link](https://www.gpsworld.com/inside-the-box-gps-and-relativity/)
-- the IAU seems to be leaning towards not establishing any more leap seconds.
+- standards bodies seem to be leaning towards not establishing any more leap seconds.
 - UTC and leaps seconds are the most problematic aspect of timekeeping.
 - UTC was introduced January 1, 1960.
 SOFA states that, strictly speaking, using UTC before this date is dubious.
 - the java.time package has no support for leap seconds.
 - the amount of precision in an IEEE 754 double is not quite enough to model a Julian date precisely.
-Using BigDecimal in Java can solve that.
+A library that implements arbitrary precision arithmetic (BigDecimal in Java, for example) can solve that.
 - in astronomy, the terms Julian date and Julian calendar are confusing.
 They refer to separate ideas.
 A Julian date can be related to different calendars.
 I had forgotten that.
 - calculations with dates and times are much simplified when you have robust conversions from/to Julian dates.
 Adding days or seconds no longer needs to deal with calendar logic, because that's done by the robust conversion logic.
-This only works well when you have the arbitrary precision of something like BigDecimal at your disposal.
+This only works well when you have the arbitrary precision arithmetic at hand.
+- I found an algorithm for Julian dates that has no restriction to positive Julian dates.
+This algorithm has been done before, but it doesn't seem to be as popular as it probably should be.
-- Network Time Protocal (NTP) is based on UTC within a few msecs.
+- The older Network Time Protocal (NTP) has a target precision usually in the millisecond range.
-The newer Precision Time Protocal (PTP) is based on TAI within a few nanoseconds (?).
+The newer Precision Time Protocal (PTP) has a target precision in the nanosecond range, or even better.
 - The second [might be re-defined](https://www.scientificamerican.com/article/worlds-most-accurate-clocks-could-redefine-time/) in the future.
 Newer, more precise clocks are obsoleting the old definition of the second.
 The new clocks have optical frequencies (~4*10^14 Hz, ~0.000 002ns), not microwave frequencies (~10^10 Hz, ~0.1ns).
-- The world's most accurate clocks can measure the GR time-dilation for differences in altitude on the order a 1mm!
+- The world's most accurate clocks can measure the gravitational time-dilation for differences in altitude on the order a 1mm!
 That precision is just *bonkers*.